 Benjamin IS, Patel AG; Managing acute appendicitis.
 BMJ.
 2002 Sep 7325(7363):505-6.

 Humes DJ, Simpson J; Acute appendicitis.
 BMJ.
 2006 Sep 9333(7567):530-4.

 Makama JG, Ahmed A, Ukwenya Y, et al; Mobile caecum and ascending colon syndrome in a Nigerian adult.
 Ann Afr Med.
 2009 Apr-Jun8(2):133-5. doi: 10.4103/1596-3519.56243.

 Consorti ET et al; Diagnosis and Treatment of Caecal Volvulus, Postgrad Med J 200581:772-776.

-McKay R, Shepherd J; The use of the clinical scoring system by Alvarado in the decision to perform Am J Emerg Med.
+McKay R, Shepherd J; The use of the clinical scoring system by Alvarado in the decision to perform computed tomography for acute appendicitis in the ED.
+Am J Emerg Med.
 2007 Jun25(5):489-93.

 Chong CF, Adi MI, Thien A, et al; Development of the RIPASA score: a new appendicitis scoring system for the diagnosis of acute appendicitis.
 Singapore Med J. 2010 Mar51(3):220-5.